 #12 Malaysia Babydoll Foxx (was #9, Pre-Season #5)

 Malaysia Babydoll Foxx seemed like a queen who would be able to easily channel her big personality into a comedy challenge, but that wasn’t the case this episode.
-Add to that a truly odd runway look that felt like a downgrade of last week’s dress and suddenly it feels like Malaysia has completely run out of momentum.
+Add to that a truly odd runway look that felt like a downgrade of last week’s dress and suddenly it feels like Malaysia has completely run out of momentum before the race is even underway.

 This look is a boot ba boot boot boot boot.
 BOOT.
 What the hell is happening?
 It’s a satin dress, but also half of a pearled corset, but also a bunch of random chains dangling off of it (and unevenly outlining her bustline).
 And then there is NOTHING happening on the back of the outfit.
 Not even a chain link belt to wrap around her waist.